Make Your Wishes Clear for Life-Sustaining Treatment and End-of-Life Care

 Making a living will means you’re setting the direction for your healthcare ahead of time.
 You’re deciding what treatments you want, and which ones you don’t.
 You’re choosing who will make decisions for you if you can’t.

 Your final healthcare decisions shouldn’t be left to chance.
 You need to ensure that your voice is heard when you can’t speak for yourself.
 Your loved ones shouldn’t have to make critical decisions when their emotions are in the way.
-Talk with an attorney now while everyone’s heads are clear.
+Talk with our Texas estate planning attorney now while everyone’s heads are clear.
 Call our law office at (888) 584-9614 or contact us online to schedule your consultation.